runpod/containers/containers/vscode-server/README.md

 This is for the VS Code Server template.
 It is used to create a container that runs VS Code Server.

+Checkout the RunPod blog post for more information. https://blog.runpod.io/visual-studio-code-vs-code-remote/

 https://code.visualstudio.com/blogs/2022/07/07/vscode-server